jagi/meteor-astronomy/README.md

 }
 ```

-And that's exactly what Meteor Astronomy is doing.
-How would it look like without Meteor Astronomy?
+And that's exactly what Astronomy is doing.
+How would it look like without Astronomy?

 ```js
 var post = Posts.findOne();